 Q2.
 What are the least complex and most efficient solutions available?

 The combination of some of the taxonomic features with design aspects of a system, such as the target design and the number of steps to accomplish the task can weigh on the complexity of a hBCI.
-From the gathered articles, we determined features of the interface design that can allow engineers and therapists to predict the complexity of a system.
+From the gathered articles, we determined features of the interface design that can allow engineers and therapists to design systems better suited for children.
 From the features, we tried to extract the most and least complex settings from the children’s perspective.

 Search Methodology

-The keyword search consisted of four parts: the hybrid modality of the system, using (Hybrid* OR Multiinput* OR Multi-Sensor* OR Multi-Device* OR Multimodal);the system (“brain computer interface” OR BCI* OR hBCI OR “human machine interface” or HMI);the application type (Activit* OR Task* OR Step* OR Assignment* OR Exercise OR Test* OR Execut*); and the main acquisition source ((EEG) OR (electroencephalogra*)) OR (non-invasive).

 The keyword search consisted of four parts to specify the hybrid modality, the BCI system, the application type and the acquisition source: (Hybrid* OR Multiinput* OR Multi-Sensor* OR Multi-Device* OR Multimodal) AND (“brain computer interface” OR BCI* OR hBCI OR “human machine interface” OR HMI) AND (Activit* OR Task* OR Step* OR Assignment* OR Exercise OR Test* OR Execut*) AND (((EEG) OR (electroencephalogra*)) OR (non-invasive)).